← All writing

 MHAGQAMLAlinear (lightning)NSA-effectiveDSA-effectivehybrid 3:1

-Seven attention designs on the same 48-layer / 32-head / 128-dim stack.
-MHA blows the budget, GQA and MLA buy ~10× each, capped sparse (NSA, DSA) flatten once T crosses the cap, linear and the hybrid sit at the floor.
-Hatched horizontal line is a single-GPU VRAM budget.
+Seven designs, one model shape.
+Watch which regime each curve lives in: MHA blows the budget early, GQA and MLA bend the line down without changing its slope's nature, capped sparse (NSA, DSA) flattens once T crosses the cap, and linear plus the hybrid sit at the floor.
+The hatched horizontal line is a single-GPU VRAM budget; find where each curve crosses it.

 32